 Now you have a couple options.

-You could serve with crackers, biscuits or chunks of a poach them.
+You could serve with crackers, biscuits or chunks of a torn bread.
 I thought about making some homemade pie dough, bake it up to serve it on top.
-But I cut out rounds of puff pastry and baked them instead.
+But I cut out rounds of puff pastry and baked them instead. (so much easier!)

 Crumbled up and mixed into this soup, it’s ridiculously delicious.